 The church’s access card system makes the church more secure, yet provides members with better access to the building for activities through coded key cards.
 This page will give you an overview to help you understand the system.
 Many members will not need an access card at all.
-Since they do carry a cost and risk, it's best to minimize how many we hand out.

 Do you need a card?